Proto-Indo-European verbs: Verb aspects

 The present/imperfective system in turn can be conjugated in two tenses, described here as present and past but traditionally known as present and imperfect.
 The traditional terms are based on the names of the corresponding forms in Ancient Greek (also applied to Sanskrit), and are still commonly encountered.
 Furthermore, there is a separate secondary-verb form commonly known as the "stative" and marked by a suffix *-eh₁-, which has no connection with the stative/perfect described here.

 The following table shows the two systems of terminology.

-In Proto-Indo-European, the aspects had no tense meaning, like they did in the later languages.
+In Proto-Indo-European, the aspects had no tense meaning, which later developed in the descendant languages.
 In Ancient Greek, for example, the perfect carried the meaning of a state resulting from a past action, but the PIE stative referred to the state alone.
 Likewise, the aorist, though having a tense-like meaning in Ancient Greek, had none in PIE.
 Perfective and stative verbs were effectively tenseless, or indifferent to time.